- Development and application of analytical frameworks and tools to explore sustainability challenges

 - Supervised more than 25 successful Master’s theses at Lund University International Master's Programme in Environmental Studies and Sustainability Science (LUMES), 2011- present

-- Lectured in the BSc course “Sustainable Development from a Global, Regional and Local Perspective” at Lund University, Human Geography Department, 2017-present
+- ectured in “Sustainable Development from a Global, Regional and Local Perspective”, and lectured in Urban Social Geography, Level 2 (2021), both BSc courses at Human Geography Department, Lund University, 2017 - present

-- Designed, coordinated & lectured in the PhD course “Niches in Transition Arenas” 3 ECTS, at the LUCID PhD programme, 2016
+- Designed, coordinated & lectured in the PhD course “Niches in Transition Arenas” 3 ECTS, at the Linneaus Center LUCID at Lund University, 2016

-- Designed, coordinated & lectured in the PhD course “Critical Urban Theory: Citizenship, Marginalities, Livelihood Struggles and Innovations in Practice” 10 ECST, in collaboration with Tata Institute of Social Sciences (TISS) , in a format of two modules in Mumbai and Lund, 2015-2016
+- Designed, coordinated & lectured in the RLC PhD course “Critical Urban Theory: Citizenship, Marginalities, Livelihood Struggles and Innovations in Practice” 10 ECST, in collaboration with Tata Institute of Social Sciences (TISS), in a format of two modules in Mumbai and Lund, 2015 - 2016

-- Co-organized the PhD course “A Critical Perspective on Contemporary Water Governance Approaches” at the LUCID PhD programme, 2010
+- Co-organized the PhD course “A Critical Perspective on Contemporary Water Governance Approaches” at the Linneaus Center LUCID at Lund University, 2010

-Co-organized and lectured in the MSc courses “Sustainable Urban Planning and Development” & “Sustainable Development – Conflicts and Solutions” at the Swedish Institute, 2007-2008
+- Co-organized and lectured in the PhD courses “Sustainable Urban Planning and Development” & “Sustainable Development – Conflicts and Solutions” at the Swedish Institute, 2008-2009

 - Right Livelihood College, through organizing the PhD course “Critical Urban Theory: Citizenship, Marginalities, Livelihood Struggles and Innovations in Practice”, 10 ECST, in collaboration with Tata Institute of Social Sciences (TISS).
 More info here.